#

 Colors

-- Color - The product color option field by default, or another Shopify data source
+- Color - The raw product color value, usually from a Shopify product option or another Shopify data source

-- Color Family - A group or parent color that the raw product color can be mapped to for simplified filtering
+- Color Family - A parent color used to simplify storefront filtering

 #